hujhax/austin-improv-wiki/Tim Honker.md

 |Years	=	2008-Present
 }}

-**Tim Honker** was a sketch writer/producer/actor/instructor in Austin, Texas and performed comedy in Austin and around the country since 2008.
+**Tim Honker** was a sketch writer/producer/actor/instructor in Austin, Texas and performed comedy in Austin and around the country from 2008-2015.

 ## Comedy Education and Performances
 Tim started taking improv and sketch classes at [[ColdTowne Conservatory]] in 2008 and graduated in March 2009.
 Tim was a founding member of [[Nice Astronaut]] and performed with them for 7 years.
 He also co-created the sketch comedy troupe [[Townsville]] with [[Nicole McCracken]].
 Tim taught improv and sketch through Nice Astronaut.
 Tim co-developed and directed Arthur Simone’s (Best Actor – Austin Chronicle, 2009) one-man sketch show [[Dear Frailty]].
 He also wrote and performed with the sketch group [[UpTowne]] and has performed with the [[ColdTowne Touring Company]].
 Tim was a co-curator of ColdTowne Theater's [[Bad Movie Night]] along with [[Drew Wesely]].
 He retired from improv in 2015.